Pilgrim Baptist Church

 After disclosure and discussion, the interested person must leave the meeting while the board deliberates and votes on whether a conflict of interest exists.

-If the board has reasonable cause to believe a member has failed to disclose an actual or possible conflict of interest:
+If the board has reasonable cause to believe a member has failed to disclose an actual or possible conflict of interest, the member shall be informed, given opportunity to explain, and if a violation is confirmed, the board shall take appropriate disciplinary and corrective action.

 All conflict of interest disclosures and board decisions shall be documented in church records to maintain transparency and accountability.